-Note: The region of Istria is very well known for its gastronomic delights.
+The region of Istria is very well known for its gastronomic delights.
 As you’ll see below, a number of the annual events in Istria are based on delicacies from the region – oils, truffles, wines, chestnuts and so on.
-Do also check for events listings at local tourist offices, as many of these types of events aren’t all that well publicised online.
+Do also check for events listings at local tourist offices; many of these types of events aren’t all that well publicised online.

-The third Carnival will be held in Pula on 18th February 2017, although there’s also related events before and after this weekend.
+The parade of the Pula Carnival is in February (carnival month!), although there are also related events before and after this weekend.

-100 Miles of Istria (7th – 9th April 2017) actually contains several events over the weekend – the 100 mile ‘Ultratrail’ endurance race; the 110km ‘Ultratrail’; and more ‘manageable’ 65km and 42km trails.
+100 Miles of Istria (7th to 10th April 2022) actually contains several events over the weekend – the 100-mile ‘Ultratrail’ endurance race; the 110km ‘Ultratrail’; and more ‘manageable’ 65km and 42km trails.
 Anyone can enter any of the races – if you’re brave enough!
 Over 1,000 competitors are expected.

-The tenth Rovinj Photodays takes place in early May each year; this year it will be on from 6th to 8th May 2022.
-There is a main exhibition featuring works submitted to the international photography competition, the event also includes other exhibitions, lectures, workshops and presentations.
+Rovinj Photodays photography festival takes place in early May each year; this year it will be on from 6th to 8th May 2022.
+There is a main exhibition featuring works submitted to the international photography competition, as well as other exhibitions, lectures, workshops and presentations.
 The event always has one main theme and then additional photography displays on the side.

-Each May, the Vinistra exhibition in Porec allows wine-lovers to come and sample local specialties.
-The exhibition – now in its 24th year – also always features olive oils and brandies; over 100 exhibitors show wines, oils and spirits.
+Each May, the Vinistra exhibition in Porec allows wine-lovers to come and sample local specialities.
+The exhibition also always features olive oils and brandies; over 100 exhibitors show wines, oils and spirits.

 Wine Day (“Open Wine Cellars Day”) allows people to tour the wine producers of Istria, conducting tastings (and hopefully purchasing wine too, if something takes your fancy!).
-This takes place on the last Sunday of May.
+The event normally always takes place on the last Sunday of May.
 Check local tourist offices for listings of participating wineries.

 The Days of Antiquity event takes place in Pula in mid-June each year, with games, music and even a fair harking back to Roman times.

-“Porec Summer” will take place starting from mid-June (normally through to September) with a wide variety of events including music, dance and more.
+“Porec Summer” will take place starting from mid-June, normally through to September.
+This includes a wide variety of events including music, dance and more.
 Check locally for up-to-date listings.

 Indirekt is Istria’s first indie festival, taking place in mid-June.

-The Summer Sensual Days will take place from 20th to 26th June 2017 in Rovinj, featuring top world artists in over 40 hours of workshops, and beach and pool parties.
+The Summer Sensual Days will take place 6th – 13th June 2022 in Rovinj, featuring top world artists in over 40 hours of workshops, and beach and pool parties.

 The Days of Jules Verne takes place in Pazin towards the end of June; the author set part of his novel Matthias Sandorf in locations in Istria, so is celebrated with parts of the book (written in 1885) recreated in traditional costume.

-The Pula Film Festival will be in its 64th year in 2017, making it the oldest festival of its kind in Croatia.
+The Pula Film Festival will be in its 69th year in 2022, making it the oldest festival of its kind in Croatia.
 Held every July, Croatian and international films are shown at various locations in Pula, including in the stunning amphitheatre (the Arena) in the town.

-The 27th Croatia Open ATP tennis tournament takes place in mid-July in Umag.
-A clutch of top men’s players (such as the 2021 champion, teen sensation Carlos Alcaraz), including some of the top Croatian players, take part.
-A number of other fun goings on also normally accompany the event (live music, parties and more!), making it quite an eventful tennis tournament to attend!
+The 32nd edition of the Croatia Open ATP tennis tournament takes place in mid-July in Umag.
+A clutch of top men’s players (such as the 2021 champion, teen sensation Carlos Alcaraz), including some of the best Croatian players, take part.
+Other fun goings-on also normally accompany the event (live music, parties and more!), making it quite an eventful tennis tournament to attend!
 The main stadium there is named after Croatian tennis legend Goran Ivanisevic.

 Organised by the Zagreb Dance Company, the Dance and Non-Verbal Theatre Festival San Vincenti takes place in mid-July featuring contemporary dance performances, physical theatre, mime, circus performances, street art and educational seminars and workshops from both Croatian and international groups.

-Another film event in the region is the well-established and renowned Motovun Film Festival which takes place at the end of July each year Although held in a small (but very pretty) hilltop town in inland Istria, the event is considered one of the premier film festivals in Croatia.
+Another film event in the region is the well-established and renowned Motovun Film Festival (normally at the end of July).
+Although held in this small (but very pretty) hilltop town in inland Istria, the event is considered one of the premier film festivals in Croatia.
 A variety of features from across the world are shown, from documentaries to full-length films.

 The Last Minute Open Jazz Festival is held in the small but exceedingly pretty town of Bale in early August each year.